 - Other psychiatry agents.
 Selective norepinephrine reuptake inhibitors have been shown to be effective in the treatment of ADHD.

 - Atypical antidepressants.
-Recent studies support efficacy of venlafaxine and bupropion in ADHD; they may have a slower onset of action than stimulants but potentially fewer adverse effects.
+Recent studies support the efficacy of venlafaxine and bupropion in ADHD; they may have a slower onset of action than stimulants but potentially fewer adverse effects.

 - Tricyclic antidepressants.
 Imipramine inhibits the reuptake of norepinephrine or serotonin (5-hydroxytryptamine, 5-HT) at presynaptic neurons; it may be useful in pediatric ADHD.